Round Rock ISD Guidelines for Student Transfers (click to expand section)

 Senior Only: A senior who has completed his or her junior year as a resident of the District and who has met the attendance, behavior, and academic expectations shall be permitted to enroll and to complete his or her senior year in the District.

 Transfers to Participate in Elementary Dual Language for Native English Speakers (Opt-in)

-Parents who are interested in pursuing enrollment in the dual language program for their child will be required to attend a district and/or campus Parent Orientation meeting in the spring.
-The date will be posted on the website.
+Parents who are interested in pursuing enrollment in the DLI program for their child will be required to attend a district and/or campus parent information meeting in the spring.
+The date for the district meeting will be posted on the website.
 Beginning in July, student candidates will be screened using an English oral language proficiency assessment to be eligible for program enrollment.
 Upon qualification, parents will complete a dual language program application.
-Students who have met entry requirements will be entered into campus lotteries in late July.
+Students who meet entry requirements may enter into the campus lotteries in late July.

-Available class enrollment for English proficient students into these programs are first made available to students zoned to the campus where the program is held.
-If your school does not have a dual language program and you are interested in participating, please contact Bertha Benedict at 512-464-5958 to be considered for a transfer into a dual language program.
-She will coordinate with the campus administrator and/or bilingual instructional coach to determine space availability.
+Available class enrollment for EPLs are first made available to students zoned to the campus where the program is held.
+If your school does not have a DLI program and you are interested in participating, please contact Bertha Benedict at 512-464-5958 to be considered for a transfer into a DLI program at another campus.
+She will coordinate with the campus administrator and/or bilingual instruction coach to determine space availability.

 Double File Trail